 disclaimer

 • Bureau of Prisons (BOP)

-Each of these agencies has a prefix attached to the identification numbers of the inmates.
-Name searches could be unpredictable since over one individual can bear the same name.
+Each agency has a prefix attached to the inmates' identification numbers.
+Name searches could be unpredictable since more than one individual can bear the same name.
 The Inmate locator allows users to search for old inmate records dating back to the previous century.

 How Long Does it Take For An Inmate's Information to Be Published in South Dakota Inmate Locator?

 It depends on the reason for incarceration.
-If the individual gets arrested, he undergoes documentation in terms of his personal identifying information, the charges against him, and the likely process he or she may go through.
+If the individual gets arrested, he undergoes documentation regarding their personal identifying information, the charges against him, and the likely process they may go through.
 When an offender earns a conviction and a prison sentence, the court issuing the ruling commits him to the Department of Corrections.
-There is a preliminary period that allows the inmate to get familiar with the operations of the facility.
-During this period, the facility interviews the inmate and conducts medical tests, such as mental wellness checks, to determine the inmate’s custody level.
+A preliminary period allows the inmate to get familiar with the facility's operations.
+During this period, the facility interviews the inmate and conducts medical tests, such as mental wellness checks, to determine the inmate's custody level.
 A wealth of documentation and logging of information goes on at this point.
-When it is complete, then the offender locator database gets updated accordingly.
-How long it takes to get this done depends on how quickly this process gets completed.
+When it is complete, the offender locator database gets updated accordingly.
+How long it takes to complete this depends on how quickly this process is completed.

+disclaimer